There is a lot to be discussed and understand in this Keto diet vs Whole 30 argument.

 Secondly, the whole30 isn’t a diet plan in the true sense, and this is where most people get it wrong in the first instance.

-So, you need to understand the basics concepts of both the diet plans before coming to any comparison or conclusion in the same regards.
+So, you need to understand the basic concepts of both the diet plans before coming to any comparison or conclusion in the same regard.

 Keto diet vs Whole30- Understanding the basic concepts and mechanism

 The keto diet is all about minimizing your carbs intake while bringing moderate protein and high fats into your meal platter.
 Doing this, you have to avoid the consumption of any processed or packaged food options.

 Speaking of this diet, it was originally designed to seek a potential treatment of epilepsy in kids.
 Eventually, it turned out to be a diet that facilitates quick weight loss processes in humans.